annieross10/Horoscope__checker/README.md

 ![Horoscope input birthday and welcome message](/assets/images/screenshots/welcomemessage.png)

-- The calculator will then determine your star sign based on the month and the day that you input and will progress into asking whether you would like to know your horoscope.
+- The calculator will then determine your star sign based on the month and the day that you input and will progress into asking whether you would like to know your horoscope or not.

 ![calculating the star sign](/assets/images/screenshots/star_sign.png)